BLOG

 • What did you look for in your first hires?

-Once you have identified your company culture, incorporate it into your HR strategy.
-This should be weaved into job descriptions and adverts as you scale and grow.
+Once you've identified your company culture, incorporate it into your HR strategy.
+You should weave this into job descriptions and adverts as you scale and grow.

 A culture book is also a great way of capturing your business journey.
 It's less formal than an employee handbook and provides a nice way to capture the personality of the business.
 It can contain:

-• Involve staff in the creation so that it's not just a list of policies and procedures.
-This could include their own experiences of working for the business, what they like about it and their ambitions for its growth
+Involve staff in creating the culture book so it isn't just a list of policies and procedures.
+This could include their own experiences of working for the business, what they like about it and their ambitions for its growth.

 Recruit the right people

-• Make sure your job description incorporates your company values and ethos
+• Make sure your job descriptions incorporate your company values and ethos.

 Don't forget onboarding

-Establish a robust induction programme for new starters to share the company's ethos and ways of working.
-This should include the house style, introduction to the company handbook or culture book and any other guidance which tells them about how the business operates.
+Establish a strong induction programme for new starters to share the company's ethos and ways of working.
+This should include:

 Be your own brand ambassador